 The employee has a right to appeal against this warning by writing to the Corporate Director - Resources & Transformation within 5 working days of receipt of the letter, giving reasons for the appeal.

-An appeal would be heard by another more senior manager, if possible in the employees Service, and should be conducted within 10 working days of the appeal being received.
+An appeal will be heard by another more senior manager, if possible from within the employee's Service, and should be conducted within 10 working days of the appeal being received.

 9.3 Stage 3 - Final Written Warning Meeting